networknt/light-doc/content/en/service/router/configuration.md

 ### Request timeout to backend services

-This is the timeout period if backend instance is too slow to respond.
-In above example, it is set as 1 seconds.
+This is the timeout period if the backend instance is too slow to respond.
+In the above example, it is set as 1 seconds.
 You should set it properly based on the normal response time of you backend service.
 In general, you should set this number as small as possible.

-If you backend service is slow, you might see this error message in the light-router log.
+If your backend service is slow, you might see this error message in the light-router log.

 ```
 ERROR io.undertow.proxy cancel - UT005027: Timing out request to ...